MrMyatNoe/Ecommerce/README.md

 # Car Management Project with MySQL

-Backend Project for Car Management System, for daily transaction between Admins and Drivers, Car Maintence & Leave for Driver
+Backend Project for Car Management System, for daily transaction between Admins and Drivers,Car Maintence & Leave for Driver

 *First You must install at least jdk 8 on your pc*